PaloAltoNetworks/SkilletBuilder/docs/tutorials/tutorial_set_commands.rst

     In section we will be editing the snippets and variables sections that were just rendered in the YAML file.

-    To access the set commands found within the snippets you want to view the snippets in `edit` mode by clicking the blue **edit** button all the way on the right of the snippets section.
+    To access the set commands found within the snippets you want to view the snippets in `edit` mode by clicking the blue **Edit** button all the way on the right of the snippets section.

     .. image:: /images/set_command_tutorial/snippets_edit.png
         :width: 600

 |
     Upon clicking the **edit** button you will land at an `Edit template snippet` page showcasing all the set commands retrieved from the config diff.
 Here is where we can get into working with a cool templating language called `Jinja`_, to allow for user inputted